Space Matters: Open vs. Closed Offices

 If you and your team believe that the energy that comes from collaboration is at the heart of your success, then be sure to recruit people who share your passion for the sense of community that can come from an open-space environment.
 If you're a collection of somewhat independent partners, make sure you bring on people who don't feel isolated or abandoned in a closed office space.
 Studies suggest "fit" is as important as the space itself.

 Consider Your Options Before You Commit

-While the ultimate objective might be cost savings, reinventing your work space can require an investment in time, resources and money.
-In order to better manage that investment as well as minimize any risk of “getting it wrong” or changes that might occur in the future (e.g., temporary contraction in your workforce), consider renting rather than buying your furniture.
-If you are wise enough to use office design as a business tool, then consider rental as a way to optimize that tool.
+While the ultimate objective might be cost savings, reinventing your workspace can require an investment in time, resources, and money.
+To better manage that investment as well as minimize any risk of "getting it wrong" or changes that might occur in the future (e.g., temporary contraction in your workforce), consider renting rather than buying your furniture.
+If you are wise enough to use office design as a business tool, then choose furniture rental as a way to optimize that tool.